keenangraham/openapi-to-python-client/docs/IgvfApi.md

     field_filters = None # object | Any field from any object type can be used as a filter.
 Use '!=' for negation, '*' as a wildcard, and 'lt:', 'lte:', 'gt:', 'gte:' for range queries on numeric fields. (optional)

     try:
-        # Search for objects in the IGVF Project
+        # Search for items in the IGVF Project
         api_response = api_instance.search(type=type, var_field=var_field, query=query, limit=limit, sort=sort, field_filters=field_filters)
         print("The response of IgvfApi->search:\n")
         pprint(api_response)